Tobin Sprout: Guided by Voices: 1987–1997

-Solo projects
+Solo projects and reunions

-Although a visual artist by trade, he has continued to write his own music, releasing Carnival Boy in 1996, Moonflower Plastic in 1997 and Let's Welcome the Circus People in 1999.
-He wrote songs for a project called Eyesinweasel which were collected on 2000s Wrinkled Thoughts.
+Sprout released Carnival Boy in 1996, Moonflower Plastic in 1997 and Let's Welcome the Circus People in 1999.
+He wrote songs for a project called Eyesinweasel which were collected on 2000's Wrinkled Thoughts.
 His Demos and Outtakes collection was released in the following year.
 In 2001, Sprout rejoined with Robert Pollard (of Guided by Voices) to form Airport 5, independently releasing numerous singles and 2 full-length albums, Tower in the Fountain of Sparks and in 2002, Life Starts Here.
-He has continued writing and composing independently, from his home in Leland, Michigan, recording and releasing his fourth solo effort Lost Planets & Phantom Voices.